ttosi/moodbeam/README.md

 (todo: insert diagram)

-* On powering up the moodbeam controller it checks for the exisitence of `config.lua`.
+* On powering up the moodbeam controller checks for the exisitence of `config.lua`.
-    * `config.lua` does not exist
+    * If `config.lua` _does not_ exist
+        * Configures itself in AP mode
         * Connect to the MOODBEAM AP and browse to 192.168.4.1
         * A web page is returned where an SSID and password of the home network is entered (also an email and password that is used by the external node server)
-    * ESP module writes the information to `config.lua` and reset itself
+        * ESP module writes the information to `config.lua` and resets itself
+    * If `config.lua` does